Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 eNeph Clinicfinder for list of global Dialysis Units.

-Fresenius Medical Care: Travelling and Dialysis Internatiional Locate a holiday dialysis unit globally
+Fresenius Medical Care: Traveling and Dialysis Internatiional Locate a holiday dialysis unit globally.

-Global Dialysis Extensive information resource for dialysis patients who want to travel overseas.
+Global Dialysis Extensive resource for dialysis patients who want to travel overseas.

-International Federation of Kidney Foundations (IFKF) - Member Inventory Local groups can give valuable information on the availability of dialysis and the relevant charges.
+International Federation of Kidney Foundations - Member Inventory Local groups give valuable information on availability of dialysis, quality of care and relevant charges.

-The List - Dialysis & Transplantation Global guide to travel and dialysis - amazing resource.
+The List: Dialysis & Transplantation Global guide to travel and dialysis - extensive resource.